Cuts have eliminated more than a dozen US government health-tracking programs

-NEW YORK — (AP) — U.S. Health Secretary Robert F. Kennedy's motto is " Make America Healthy Again," but government cuts could make it harder to know if that's happening.
+NEW YORK — (AP) — U.S. Health Secretary Robert F. Kennedy Jr.'s motto is " Make America Healthy Again," but government cuts could make it harder to know if that's happening.

 More than a dozen data-gathering programs that track deaths and disease appear to have been eliminated in the tornado of layoffs and proposed budget cuts rolled out in the Trump administration's first 100 days.